samdutton/shearch/readme.md

 # Search Shakespeare

-Fast, offline-enabled client-side search for the complete works of Shakespeare, using data from the [PlayShakespeare](https://www.playshakespeare.com) texts.
+Fast, offline-enabled client-side search for the complete works of Shakespeare, using data derived from the [PlayShakespeare](https://www.playshakespeare.com) projects.

-Offline search can be enabled by uncommenting the service worker code in [js/main.js](https://github.com/samdutton/shearch/blob/5f0391021900ab05971d99c9f02c15e49db4ddcd/client/js/main.js#L54).
+Please note that this is not an official Google product.

+---

+## Play and poem texts

+©2005-2016 PlayShakespeare.com.
+Permission is granted to copy, distribute and/or modify this information under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation.
+Terms at [playshakespeare.com/license](http://www.playshakespeare.com/license).